jthegedus/firebase-functions-next-example/README.md

 ## Important!

 This example uses `firebase-tools` as a devDependency which is run from the `node_modules/.bin/` folder via `yarn`.
 Yarn will run scripts from either the `package.json` or binary scripts from `node_modules/.bin/`. `npm run` does not check the `.bin` folder for executables, so if you use `npm` you will either have to change the scripts to explicitly run the `firebase` binary from `node_modules/.bin/` or install `firebase-tools` globally and remove it from the devDeps list.
+Have a look [at the Next.js repo's example](https://github.com/zeit/next.js/tree/canary/examples/with-firebase-hosting) for how I recommend using `npm`.

 ## Installation